Mount Temple, County Westmeath: History

-The Normans arrived in Ireland, via Wexford in 1171, and following a rapid conquest, arrived in this locality, led by the Tuites in 1180.
+The Normans arrived in Ireland, via Wexford in 1171 and, following a rapid conquest, arrived in this locality, led by the Tuites in 1180.
 They were responsible for the construction of a motte and bailey on top of an existing esker, the Garbh Esker that runs from the east to the village.
-Other Normans arrived under the Tuite’s leadership and many of those surnames remain in the area to this day, such as Nugents, Ledwiths, Daltons, Tyrrells, Pettits and Brownes.
-The Magawleys were never driven from the area and they regained control from the Tuites by 1362.
+Other Normans arrived under the Tuite's leadership, and many of those surnames remain in the area such as Nugents, Ledwiths, Daltons, Tyrrells, Pettits, and Brownes.
+The Magawleys were never driven from the area, and they regained control from the Tuites by 1362.

-The Magawleys strengthened their position by building five castles, the principal one being at Ballyloughloe (adjacent the present-day Mount Temple Golf Club).
-Other castles were at Creeve, at Carn, at Dunegan and finally at Magheramore.
-All these castles are in ruins today.
-Dunegan Castle was occupied by the Homans up to 1825 when it was maliciously burnt down.
+The Magawleys strengthened their position by building five castles, the principal one being at Ballyloughloe (adjacent to the present-day Mount Temple Golf Club).
+Other castles were at Creeve, at Carn, at Dunegan, and at Magheramore.
+These castles are in ruins today.
+Dunegan Castle was occupied by the Homans up to 1825, when it was maliciously burnt down.
 Two Curley brothers were found guilty of the arson and subsequently hung at Dunegan.
 Many locals believed that the brothers were innocent; one hypothesis is that the fire started accidentally due to a nearby haystack that caught fire.
-Much of the walls of Dunegan castle remained in tack up until the 1940s, but Westmeath County Council decided to take a large section of it down so as the stone could be used to raise the nearby road.
+Much of the walls of Dunegan castle remained intact until the 1940s, but Westmeath County Council decided to take a large section of it down to use the stone to build the nearby road.